-Both the control and optional potential transformer are used to supply power to the low voltage circuits of the controller.
+The transformer is used to supply power to the low voltage circuits of the controller.
 This includes power for the vacuum contactor operating coil and for various instrumentation.

 An electrical interlock is provided to ensure that all load is disconnected from the control power transformer secondary winding before the power isolation switch can be opened or closed.